-As mentioned above, Chinese people prefer Western brands than any else brands, such as Nike or Adidas.
+As mentioned above, Chinese people prefer Western brands to any else brands, such as Nike or Adidas.

 Founded in 1964, Nike is indisputably one of the most widely recognized athletic brands in the world, which includes, of course, China.

-Nike, who expanded internationally in 1978 to markets in Canada, Australia, Europe, and South America didn’t arrive in China till 1980 aftermarket reforms but is currently one of the most popular athletic brands among Chinese youth.
+Nike, which expanded internationally in 1978 to markets in Canada, Australia, Europe, and South America didn’t arrive in China till 1980 after aftermarket reforms but is currently one of the most popular athletic brands among Chinese youth.

 Founded in Germany by Adolf Dassler in 1948, Adidas entered China in 1997, almost 20 years behind competitor Nike, which helps explain the market gap, but as the second most popular athletic brand in China, and a vast retail network, Adidas isn’t particularly worried

 Founded in 1990, China Li Ning Company Limited is China’s largest sporting goods retailer, sells its own brand ” Li Ning ” sports shoes, apparel and accessories.